Mhsalameh/Movies-Library/README.md

 ## Overview
 In This week we will create the backend of our new web application, for now we just learned how to get the data from a json file and call it using an end point "/", we also learned how to use and open API.
 Added some database to our code, we now can add movie's data and retrieve the movies that we added.
+We can also use put and delete do update our database for a specific entry.

 ## Getting Started
 1. creat a new repository and clone it to your machine